John F. Loughrey & Associates Ltd Privacy Statement

 We will retain your details for up to 18 months after the last date of contact, unless it is agreed with you that you would like us to contact you around the time of a specific event outside of this timeframe.

-Data will not be held for longer than is necessary for the purpose(s) for which it was obtained.
+Data (Paper & Electronic) will not be held for longer than is necessary for the purpose(s) for which it was obtained.
 We will process personal data in accordance with our Retention Schedule.
-This Retention Schedule has been governed by our regulatory body, The Central Bank of Ireland and our internal governance.
+This Retention Schedule is governed by our regulatory body, The Central Bank of Ireland, the Financial Services & Pensions Ombudsman and our internal governance.

 Who Are We Sharing Your Data With?